vehicle-lang/vehicle/HACKING.md

   EDiv    :: BuiltinOp 'EXPR
 ```

-Add a case to the builtin checker in `src/hs/Vehicle/Core/Check/Builtin.hs`:
+Add a case to the builtin checking in `src/hs/Vehicle/Core/Parse.hs`:

 ```diff
   , ">="    |-> EGe